All Episodes

 But the video is crystal clear.

-There is no this is not opaque.
+There is no, this is not opaque.

 His neck was pinned down to the pavement.

-And and he's and he s he keeps repeating.
+And he keeps repeating.

 I'll play it again.